Version 3.12.0

 Before doing this, though, the GM should check with the players to determine if this is something they would enjoy, since some players prefer a more traditional split of creative control.
 Session zero would be an excellent time to check this.

-Sometimes, the GM will need to decide what happens in a situation that the players have no control over and thus can't roll for.
-GM moves can be used for this, but the GM can also let a die decide.
+Sometimes the GM will need to decide what happens in a situation that the players have no control over and thus can't roll for.
+One way of determining the results would be for the GM to let a die decide.

-To do this, the GM just picks a single die of arbitrary size, decides what the possible outcomes are and which results would lead to those outcomes, and rolls the die.
-For example, the GM might decide that there's a 2-in-6 chance on a d6 that a monster shows up, or they might decide there's an 80% chance on a d100 that an NPC triggers a player's trap.
+To do this, the GM picks a single die of arbitrary size, decides what the possible outcomes are and which results would lead to those outcomes, and rolls the die.
+For example, the GM might decide that there's a 2 in 6 chance on a d6 that a monster shows up, or they might decide there's an 80% chance on a d100 that an NPC triggers a player's trap, or they might use a single Fudge die to determine an NPC's initial disposition.

 Fudge Lite uses injury tracks by default, but not all games use injuries as the primary measure of whether a PC is able to continue or not.
 For example, a game about bargaining with dark forces for power might track corruption instead of injuries, and a game about social conflict at cocktail parties might track embarrassment.
 An injury track that doesn't necessarily track injuries is called a condition track.